mochi

 throwing of mochi to an assembled crowd, esp. during the framework-raising ceremony of a new building

-rice cake shop keeper, rice cake store (shop)
+rice cake shop keeper

 New Year's decoration of willow, etc. branches with colored rice balls